The Benefits and Types of Inventory Management Techniques/Inventory Analysis

 Here is how ABC Analysis looks like:

-- A: 10% of total inventories contributing towards 70% of total consumption value.
+- A: 10% of total inventories contributing to 70% of total consumption value.

-- B: 20% of total inventories, which account for about 20% of total consumption value.
+- B: 20% of total inventories, which account for about 20% of the total consumption value.

-- C: 70% of total inventories, which account for only 10% of total consumption value.
+- C: 70% of total inventories, which account for only 10% of the total consumption value.

 This analysis classifies inventory based on quantity, the rate of consumption and frequency of issues and uses.
 Here is the basic depiction of FSN Analysis: